FAQs

 About the campus

-The new elementary school in Uvalde CISD will be located near Leona and Fourth Street adjacent to Dalton Elementary.
-This will allow for both campuses to access the common spaces like the gymnasium, library, and playgrounds.
+The new elementary school in Uvalde CISD is located near Leona and Fourth Street adjacent to Dalton Elementary.
+This allows for both campuses to access the common spaces like the gymnasium, library, and playgrounds.

 Everything about the new school design is intentional.
 Students, teachers, families and community members have been part of the process every step of the way to ensure that this school represents the community it will serve.
 Researchers and specialists in trauma acted as consultants and have made impactful and meaningful input into the design and architecture.
 They came up with the three driving forces of the design process for the school: